-- Launched telemedicine communications for remote patient engagement; - Suspended operations in three Kentucky clinics to comply with government orders until we were allowed to resume operations on May 4, 2020; - Suspended operations at one clinic in Cook County, Illinois to comply with government orders until such order is lifted.
+- Launched telemedicine communications for remote patient engagement; - Suspended operations in three Kentucky clinics to comply with government orders until we were allowed to resume operations on May 4, 2020; and - Suspended operations at one clinic in Cook County, Illinois to comply with government orders until such order is lifted.
+The lease for this clinic expired June 30, 2020 and was not renewed.

 The COVID-19 outbreak appears likely to cause significant economic harm across the United States, and the negative economic conditions that may result in reduced patient demand in our industry.
 We may experience a material loss of patients, revenue and market share as a result of the suspension of any operations.
 Initiatives to implement telehealth engagement with patients may not be adopted by existing and new patients.
 Patient habits may also be altered in the medium to long term.
 Negative economic conditions, a decrease in our revenue and consequent longer term trends harmful to our business may all exert pressure on our company during the pendency of emergency restrictions on our operations and beyond.
-Due to such conditions, we terminated the employment of 11% of our employees on March 20, 2020, to reduce costs associated with non-essential personnel.
-Additional furloughs were conducted through March 31, 2020, resulting in a 19% reduction in staff and company-wide salary reductions of approximately 10%.
+Due to such conditions, beginning in the month of March 2020 we began to terminate or furlough employees to reduce costs associated with non-essential personnel, which resulted in a 27% reduction in workforce.
+As of June 30, 2020, 62% of the full and part-time workforce had returned from furlough.